TypeScript SDK for runtime authorization

 Yes.
 Tool calls are validated before execution, not during streaming.
 The SDK is compatible with OpenAI streaming, Anthropic streaming, and Vercel AI's streamText/streamObject patterns.

-How do I test guardrails in development?
+How do I test policy enforcement in development?

 What runtimes are supported?